 - Obstetrician–gynecologists and other women’s health care practitioners should lead by example by being vaccinated and encouraging eligible patients to be vaccinated as well.

 - COVID-19 vaccines may be administered simultaneously with other vaccines.
 This includes vaccines routinely administered during pregnancy, such as influenza and Tdap.

 - The Janssen (Johnson & Johnson) COVID-19 vaccine is no longer available in the United States.
 All government-issued doses expired on May 7, 2023.

 - Individuals aged 18 years and older who have received 1 or 2 doses of the Janssen (Johnson & Johnson) COVID-19 vaccine should receive a single dose of bivalent mRNA COVID-19 vaccine.

 COVID-19 Vaccine Information

-At the time of this publication, four COVID-19 vaccines are currently approved under a BLA or authorized under an EUA by FDA:
+At the time of this publication, three COVID-19 vaccines are currently approved under a BLA or authorized under an EUA by FDA:

 - Pfizer-BioNTech COVID-19 Vaccine/COMIRNATY